-A firm is also required depending on the terms of the plan to advise that the customer seeks independent legal advice and where there are joint applicants advisable they seek independent legal advice independently of each other.
+Not all advisers are members of the Equity Release Council.
+However, if they are a member, a firm is also required, depending on the terms of the plan, to advise that the customer seeks independent legal advice and where there are joint applicants they seek legal 12 advice independently of each other.

 - You will get a lot less than the full market value for your home - typically between 20% and 60%. - You're no longer the sole owner of your home.
 The deeds pass to the reversion company and you become a tenant. - The home reversion company will regularly inspect your home and you will be bound to carry out (and pay for) the repairs and maintenance they request. - The inheritance you pass on will be reduced.
 The only way your beneficiaries will be able to keep your home is to buy it back from the reversion company at full market value. - Schemes are not particularly flexible if your circumstances change.
-For example, you'll usually need permission for someone else, such as a relative, carer or new partner to move in. - Any money you raise through equity release is likely to affect your entitlement to benefits.
+For example, you'll usually need permission for someone else to move in, such as a relative, carer or new partner. - Any money you raise through equity release is likely to affect your entitlement to benefits.